deploy-dog/slavedriver/README.md

 ## Events
 Events are dispatched throughout the process which you can listen to.
-We're currently using [phossa2/event](https://github.com/phossa2/event) for the events as it is [PSR-14 (Event Manager)](https://github.com/php-fig/fig-standards/blob/master/proposed/event-manager.md) compatible.
+You can use any [PSR-14 (Event Manager)](https://github.com/php-fig/fig-standards/blob/master/proposed/event-manager.md) compatible event manager.
 PSR-14 is currently at the "proposed" stage so we should expect it to change.
-Once it is accepted we intend to swap Slavedriver to require any PSR-14 compatible library rather than phossa2/event specifically.
+We'd recommend using [phossa2/event](https://github.com/phossa2/event) as your PSR-14 event manager if you don't have one currently and don't want to implement your own.
+As PSR-14 is not out yet, we require a class which implements Phossa2\Event\Interfaces\EventManagerInterface so if you don't want to use phossa2/event you can write something else which implements that same class.
+Not ideal, I know, and we expect to change this in v2 when PSR-14 is approved.

 You can listen to the follow events to monitor your Slavedriver jobs and act accordingly.